 Be Flexible and Open-Minded when Finding a Wedding Venue

-I’m not saying you should ‘settle’ for something you don’t really love, or compromise on what’s really important to you, but if you can be flexible and open minded when finding, and visiting your potential wedding venues, you may just surprise yourself with something really cool.
+While you shouldn’t settle for something you don’t absolutely love, if you can be flexible and open minded when finding, and visiting your potential wedding venues, you may just surprise yourself with something really unique.
 There are so many things which can be done to transform most spaces from bare to breathtaking, if you’re willing to look with an open mind.

 Once you have found a few potentials, choose your wedding venue carefully, do your homework and ask all the right questions, and don’t rush into making a booking before you’re certain of all the little details.
-For everything else you need to plan your wedding, head to the index on here, find all the other wedding vendors you need at OurWedding.co.nz and check out the award winning wedding planner, the little white book.
+For everything else you need to plan your wedding, head to the index on here and check out the award winning wedding planner, the little white book.